owagner/hm2mqtt/README.md

 ### Available options:

-- mqtt.broker
+- mqtt.server

   ServerURI of the MQTT broker to connect to.
 Defaults to "tcp://localhost:1883".

+  Two types of connection are supported: tcp:// for a TCP connection and ssl:// for a TCP connection secured by SSL/TLS.
+  For example:

+    tcp://localhost:1883
+    ssl://localhost:8883

+  If the port is not specified, it will default to 1883 for tcp:// URIs, and 8883 for ssl:// URIs.

+  Note that using SSL connections requires additional configuration at the JVM level.
+For example, the broker's certificate needs to be verifiable by the JVM using it's CA cert store.

 - mqtt.clientid